 old piece ivory Bateba statuettes are ritually used when a man has trouble finding a mate, or to solve problems of impotence or fertility.
 The Healer then prescribed the realization of such a statue to be placed on an altar.

-Statuette of woman.
-Period: Middle Kingdom.
-Dynasty: Dynasty 12–13.
-Date: ca. 1981–1640 B.C.
-Geography: From Egypt, Memphite Region, Lisht North, west of pyramid of Amenemhat I, so-called Toilet Basket I without burial.
-Medium: Wood, paint Egypt
+Statuette of woman Period: Middle Kingdom Dynasty: ca. BCE Country of Origin: Egypt, Memphite Region (Lisht North, west of pyramid of Amenemhat I); so-called "Toilet Basket I without burial", MMA Medium: Wood, paint Egypt

 Senmut - Steward, priest, tutor, and all around go-to guy for Pharaoh Hatshepsut.
 Here he is seated with her daughter Neferura.
 This is my favorite statue from Ancient Egypt.
 It looks so loving and tender.
 Senmut really loved Hatshepsut